 Time sure flies.
 My son is now 9 months old and already walking!
-I feel like I am playing defense all day just trying to keep him off of everything or eating everything.
+I feel like I am playing defense all day just trying to keep him off of the bookcase or eating whatever he finds on the floor.

 As far as my fitness goals are concerned I am doing pretty well.
 I have been exercising 3 times a weeks and eating healthy most of the time.
 I have been thinking about laying out exactly how I exercise and what I eat on a daily basis.
 This would not be something that anyone else would need to follow but just so you can see an example of what someone does to stay in shape.
 I will do that in another post.
 So you will have to wait 🙂

-This does not mean that everything has been great and easy.
+This does not mean everything has been great and easy.
 It is easy for me to get myself to exercise that is not a problem.
 Sometimes finding the time can be an issue.
-Luckily I have been able to squeeze enough exercise time in lately.
+Luckily I have been able to squeeze enough exercise time in more recently.

 The biggest challenge for me is the snacking.
 I just want to eat all the time and really have to keep myself in check.
 For those of you who are new moms I’m sure you know exactly how I feel.
 With two little ones and a job I rarely have time for myself.
 So when the kids are finally in bed and my husband and I can have a bit of alone time (There is still only a bit because that is when I can get some work done.
 Either for my business or around the house.)
 I just want to snack.
 The other issue is sleep deprivation.
 When you don’t get enough sleep you are more likely to overeat.
 Since my son still wakes up at least 5-6 times a night and my daughter is newly potty trained I don’t get enough sleep.
 So being stressed and being tired equals food!
 And not just any food, it equals carbs and sugar and chocolate!
 My favorite is ice cream.
 I love ice cream!
 My husband and I mix it with either cookies or brownies.
 Yum!
 So this past week was particularly difficult and needless to say I gained a couple pounds.